 Zeppelin Eureka first arrived at Moffett in October of 2008.
 The company says it was the first "large-scale" passenger airship operation in the U.S. since the golden era of airships in the 1930s ended with the 1937 crash of the Hindenburg in New Jersey.
 With non-flammable helium gas and sophisticated computer controls, Eureka boasted a "perfect" safety record, the company says.

 On its maiden voyage, Eureka was shipped across the Atlantic and flown to Moffett from Texas, passing the Point Sur crash site of the U.S.S.
-Macon.
-Hangar One was built to house the Macon, the massive 1930s Navy airship stationed in Moffett Field.
+Macon, the massive 1930s Navy airship that Moffett Field's Hangar One was built for.
 While not as large as the 784 foot Macon, the 246-foot Eureka is longer than a Boeing 747 jumbo jet and 50 feet longer than the balloon-like Goodyear blimp.

 Much of the cost of the business is meeting the airship's unique needs.
 "Imagine you had the only car in the U.S. and now you want to bring it to L,A,," Hall said.
 "You have to bring all your spare parts with you.
 You can't pull into a gas station, there is no gas station."
 With the airship "we have to take all of our infrastructure with us."
 Though there are some efficiencies, like getting many times the fuel mileage of a helicopter.